mdevilnsk/AndroidTemplates/README.md

 4. Interactor with interface + unitTest

 For install module on Mac OS use install.sh
+For install on Windows please copy path MVVM to {ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/other/

 After install You need to restart Android Studio

 This template uses